joinpursuit/8-0-technical-curriculum/03-react/lifecycle/lesson-notes/readme.md

 ## Multiple `useEffect()` functions

 There may be times where you need to load state for different variables.
-If you update state in the same `useEffect()` function, you will cause an infinite loop, because as one state updates, the other will be triggered to update.
+If you update state in the same `useEffect()` function, you can cause an infinite loop, because as one state updates, the other will be triggered to update.
 Once the other has updated, it will trigger the first one to update again... and again and again.

 The following would cause an infinite loop: